 As a reminder, the suit of cups is driven by feminine energy and channels the power of emotions and feelings in every shape and form.
 Scholars and academics have connected the suit of cups to the classical element of water, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Page of Cups
+Minor Arcana: Positive elements of Page of Cups

 The Page of Cups in the Rider Waite Smith tarot deck is a pretty and almost androgynous young adult man holding a cup or chalice in his right hand.
 A fish seems to reside in that cup and rears its head up to look at the young man.